For information on camps and other activities available to schools as part of the Positive Start program refer to: Positive Start camps and .

 - Schools must communicate to families the availability of the CSEF.

-- Schools must process applications for a CSEF payment before the end of Term 2 (25 June 2021).
-To access the 2021 CSEF form and information sheets for parents, translated into many languages, please refer to the .
+- Schools must process applications for a CSEF payment by 23 June 2023.
+To access the 2023 CSEF form and information sheets for parents, translated into many languages, please refer to the Resources tab.

 - Schools must use the funds for the benefit of the eligible student.